empire-penguin/ECE45Project/README.md

-This is a digital sythesizer written in python for a ECE45 Project
+This is a digital sythesizer written in python for an ECE45 Project

 MacOS
 -------